AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Static websites/PutBucketWebsite.md

 ## Usage notes

-Static websites are websites where all web pages consist of only static content, including scripts such as JavaScript code running on the client.
-A bucket that is set to the static website hosting mode does not support content that needs to be processed by the server, such as PHP, JSP, and ASP.NET content.
+Static websites are websites where all web pages consist only of static content, including scripts such as JavaScript code that runs on the client.
+If you want to specify an OSS object as a static page, the static page cannot contain content that needs to be processed by the server, such as PHP, JSP, and ASP.NET content.

 -   Supported features

     The PutBucketWebsite operation is used to configure the default homepage, default 404 page, and RoutingRule of the bucket that is set to the static website hosting mode.
-RoutingRule is used to specify redirection-based back-to-origin rules and mirroring-based back-to-origin rules.
+RoutingRule is used to specify redirection rules and mirroring-based back-to-origin rules.
 Mirroring-based back-to-origin supports the Alibaba Cloud public cloud and Finance Cloud.

--   Access through custom domain names
+-   Access by using custom domain names

-    To use a custom domain name to access bucket-based static websites, you can use CNAME.
-For more information, see [Bind custom domain names](/intl.en-US/Developer Guide/Buckets/Bind custom domain names.md).
+    To use a custom domain name to access bucket-based static websites, you can use Canonical Names \(CNAMEs\).
+For more information about specific operations, see [Map custom domain names](/intl.en-US/Developer Guide/Buckets/Map custom domain names.md).

 -   Index page and error page